 - If the pain is so severe that you can’t even move or wake up from bed

-Sadly, I've seen all too many patients who went to chiropractors when they started experiencing back pain, and missed the golden window for receiving early diagnoses for treatable cancers.
+Sadly, I have seen all too many patients who went to chiropractors when they started experiencing back pain and missed the golden window for receiving early diagnoses for treatable cancers.